cephcyn/cornell_cs6741_summ_replication/README.md

 The authors make several clear contributions:
 - They build a dataset for this task (predicting Yelp score ratings based on the text of a review)
-- They propose three goals of a decision-focused summarization (faithfulness, representativeness, and sentence diversity)
+- They propose three goals of a decision-focused summarization (faithfulness, representativeness, and sentence distinctness/diversity)
 - They describe a summarization algorithm `DecSum` that selects sentences from a larger set of reviews based on these goals as a way of generating a summary
 - They evaluate `DecSum` against three text-based summarization methods (random text selection, `BART`, and `PreSumm`) and two decision-model-based summarization methods (`IG`, `Attention`) using mean squared error between predictions made by a decision model on the original texts and the summaries as the reference metric.
 - They evaluate these same summarization methods against each other with crowdsourced human decisions, judging on classification accuracy.